Eamonn McCann

-Eamonn McCann (born 10 March 1943) is an Irish politician, journalist, political activist, and former councillor from Derry, Northern Ireland.
+Eamonn McCann (born 10 March 1943) is an Irish political activist, former politician and journalist from Derry, Northern Ireland.
 McCann was a People Before Profit (PBP) Member of the Legislative Assembly (MLA) for Foyle from 2016 to 2017.
 In 2019, he was elected to Derry City and Strabane District Council, remaining in the position until his resignation for health reasons in March 2021.

 Early life and education

 McCann was born and has lived most of his life in Derry.
+His father, Ned McCann, was a committed socialist and trade unionist.
+Growing up, trade union meetings would be held in the McCann household.
+Ned McCann would boast of being an "anti-Tory", that he had witnessed James Connolly speaking on the corner of New Lodge Road and Lepper Street in Belfast, and that he had never once voted for an Irish nationalist once, always for Labour men.

-Raised Catholic, he attended St. Columb's College and is prominently featured in the documentary film, The Boys of St. Columb's.
+Raised Catholic, Eamonn McCann attended St. Columb's College and is prominently featured in the documentary film, The Boys of St. Columb's.
 He later attended Queen's University Belfast, where he was president of the Literary and Scientific Society, the university's debating society.
+McCann left Queen's without graduating, a decision he says was forced on him by the university authorities acting in a sectarian manner towards someone they regarded as a troublemaker.

-Career
+Career as an activist

 As a young man he was one of the original organisers of the Derry Housing Action Committee (DHAC), a radical campaign group focusing on access to social housing.
 DHAC organised, in conjunction with the Northern Ireland Civil Rights Association (NICRA), the second civil rights march in Northern Ireland.
 This march, which took place on 5 October 1968, is generally seen as the birthdate of the Northern Ireland Civil Rights Movement.
 His political contemporaries included Bernadette Devlin, for whom he served as an election agent.
 He stood for election in the Foyle constituency at the 1969 Northern Ireland general election for the Northern Ireland Labour Party, placing third with 1,993 votes (12.3% of the total).

 He was tried (as one of the so-called Raytheon 9) in Belfast in May–June 2008 over alleged damage caused during the 2006 War on Lebanon to a facility operated by multinational arms company Raytheon in Derry.
 The jury unanimously acquitted McCann, and all the other defendants, of charges of criminal damage to property belonging to Raytheon.
 The jury had heard that the group's actions were prompted by repeated bombing of Lebanese property in which numerous civilians died, and the wish to protect those lives and that property from being attacked by Israeli forces with weapons, weaponry systems and missiles supplied by Raytheon.
 The judge dismissed charges of affray after hearing the prosecution evidence.
 However, McCann was convicted of the theft of two computer discs, for which he received a 12-month conditional discharge.